MicrosoftDocs/msix-docs/msix-src/package/create-certificate-package-signing.md

 ms.assetid: 7bc2006f-fc5a-4ff6-b573-60933882caf8
 ms.localizationpriority: medium
 ---

 # Create a certificate for package signing

 This article explains how to create and export a certificate for app package signing using PowerShell tools.
-It's recommended that you use Visual Studio for [Packaging UWP apps](https://docs.microsoft.com/windows/uwp/packaging/packaging-uwp-apps), but you can still package a Store ready app manually if you did not use Visual Studio to develop your app.
+It's recommended that you use Visual Studio for [packaging UWP apps](packaging-uwp-apps.md) and [packaging desktop apps](../desktop/desktop-to-uwp-packaging-dot-net.md), but you can still package an app manually if you did not use Visual Studio to develop your app.

-> [!IMPORTANT]
-> If you used Visual Studio to develop your app, it's recommended that you use the Visual Studio wizard to import a certificate and sign your app package.
-For more information, see [Package a UWP app with Visual Studio](https://docs.microsoft.com/windows/uwp/packaging/packaging-uwp-apps).

 ## Prerequisites